 There is an uphill road behind the Heunginjimun Gate and it leads to the Dongdaemun Seonggwak Park.
 Due to the strong presence of other tourist attractions, as well as the small scale of the park, visitors to this area tend to miss out this hidden gem.
 Here at the park, you can catch a bird’s eye view of Dongdaemun where one can observe a harmonious blend of Korea’s traditional architecture with the modern skyscrapers.

 Cheonggyecheon Stream flows through Jongno-gu and Jung-gu districts.
-It is an all-time favorite leisure place for anyone to rest or simply hang out with friends in the heart of the capital.
+It is an all-time favorite leisure place to relax or hang out with friends in the heart of the capital.

-Though Gwanghwamun is the main entrance to Cheonggyecheon Stream, visitors may also get to the stream from Dongdaemun Station.
-There are a total of 22 bridges that cross over Cheonggyecheon Stream, with the bridge in Dongdaemun being Ogansugyo Bridge.
-The bridge is located at the spot of the previous Ogansu Gate, where five streams flowed out of the old capital.
+Although Cheonggyecheon Stream starts from the area around Gwanghwamun Square, visitors may also get to the stream from Dongdaemun Station.
+There are a total of 22 bridges that cross over Cheonggyecheon Stream, with the bridge nearest Dongdaemun being Ogansugyo Bridge.
+The bridge is located at the spot of the previous Ogansumun Gate, where five streams flowed out of the old capital.
 Due to urban development, the old gate can no longer be seen, but its memory lives on in the name of the bridge.

 Fashion and shopping are two of the most highly associated words with Dongdaemun.
 The area was designated as Dongdaemun Fashion Town Special Tourist Zone in 2002 and it gives a completely different vibe from typical shopping malls.
 Here at Dongdaemun, visitors may enjoy a unique experience of both traditional flea markets, as well as modern shopping complexes.

-Although international tourists tend to visit the modern-style shopping malls, Dongdaemun Shopping Complex and Pyounghwa Fashion Town are also highly recommended.
-Visitors may experience a different vibe from usual shopping, and feel a sense of the traditional flea market instead.
+Although international tourists tend to visit the modern-style shopping malls, Dongdaemun Shopping Complex and Pyounghwa Fashion Plaza are also highly recommended.
+Visitors may experience a different vibe from the usual shopping: a crowded mall mixed with the homely sense of a traditional market.
 Dongdaemun Shopping Complex mainly sells fabric, buttons and other similar materials while fashion-related goods and commodities can be found at Pyounghwa Fashion Town.

-* This column was last updated in March 2018, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in April 2019, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.